MazenSaaed11/CPU-schedular-Algorithms-gui/README.md

 6. Round-Robin Scheduler
 ![Round-Robin Scheduler](images/round_robin.png)

-Feel free to contribute to this project and improve its functionality!
 If you encounter any issues or have suggestions, please open an issue in the repository.